-- 13.6 Upon dismissal an employee upon request shall receive a written notice from the Publisher or its agent stating the cause of his/her dismissal, provided such demand is made within 72 hours after the employee is informed of his/her discharge, and the Publisher shall furnish a copy of such notice to the Chairperson of The Bee Unit of the Northern California Newspaper Guild/CWA.
-In the event of an economy layoff, the Publisher shall give four (4) weeks written notice to the employee and the Guild. - 13.7 New equipment.
-Upon ninety (90) days notice to the Guild, the Publisher has the right to install and operate any new equipment or bring about major technological change in any department covered by this Agreement.
-The Publisher endorses the policy of aiding in the retraining of displaced employees to the extent practicable to minimize the reduced employment opportunities consistent with the efficient operation of the department affected. - (a) The Publisher is committed to providing a safe workplace with respect to VDT safety, as agreed to between The Sacramento Bee and the Division of Occupational Safety and Health dated June 19, 1990, in the Joint and Voluntary Declaration as set forth in the Injury and Illness Program VDT Code of Safe Practice. - (b) The Publisher agrees to maintain a training program designed to inform current and new VDT users of VDT safe practices, a VDT Safety Committee, workstations designed to prevent injury or illness, a VDT eye glass reimbursement program and accessories as set forth in this Agreement. - 13.8 (a) Except in the case of an economy layoff, notice of which is provided for in Section 13.5 above, employees shall receive two (2) weeks advance notice or pay in lieu thereof at the time of dismissal. - (b) The discharge of an employee for just cause may be effective immediately without the two (2) weeks notice or pay in lieu thereof. - (c) The Publisher shall give the Guild notice of all discharges forthwith as soon as possible under the circumstances.
+- 13.5 (c) It is also agreed that if after the severance benefit has been paid, and the laid off employee accepts a comparable position with The Sacramento Bee, The McClatchy Company or an affiliate employer, any such reemployment is contingent upon repayment to The Publisher of an amount equal to the difference between (a) the number of weeks of severance pay received and (b) the number of weeks separated from service.
+If an employee accepts a noncomparable position, reemployment is contingent upon repayment to The Publisher of an amount equal to 50% of the formula above.
+A comparable position is defined as (a) a position for which the number of working hours and base pay are within eighty (80) percent of the eligible employee's current working hours and base pay and (b) the location is within fifty (50) miles from the location of the former position. - (d) It is understood that an "affiliate employer" is a Company that is owned 100% by The McClatchy Company. - 13.6 Upon dismissal an employee upon request shall receive a written notice from the Publisher or its agent stating the cause of his/her dismissal, provided such demand is made within 72 hours after the employee is informed of his/her discharge, and the Publisher shall furnish a copy of such notice to the Chairperson of The Bee Unit of the Guild.
+In the event of an economy layoff, the Publisher shall give four (4) weeks written notice to the employee and the Guild. - New equipment.
+Upon thirty (30) days notice to the Guild, the Publisher has the right to install and operate any new equipment or bring about major technological change in any department covered by this Agreement.
+The Publisher endorses the policy of aiding in the retraining of displaced employees to the extent practicable to minimize the reduced employment opportunities consistent with the efficient operation of the department affected.
+It is understood that this provision does not apply to routine software upgrades or to the replacement of existing equipment such as computers and associated devices. - (a) The Publisher is committed to providing a safe workplace with respect to VDT safety, as agreed to between The Sacramento Bee and the Division of Occupational Safety and Health dated June 19, 1990, in the Joint and Voluntary Declaration set forth in the Injury and Illness Program VDT Code of Safe Practice. - (b) The Publisher agrees to maintain a training program designed to inform current and new VDT users of VDT safe practices, a VDT eye glass reimbursement program and accessories as set forth in this Agreement.

+- 13.8 (a) Except in the case of an economy layoff, notice of which is provided for in Section 13.5 above, employees shall receive two (2) weeks advance notice or pay in lieu thereof at the time of dismissal. - (b) The discharge of an employee for just cause may be effective immediately without the two (2) weeks notice or pay in lieu thereof. - (c) The Publisher shall give the Guild notice of all discharges forthwith as soon as possible under the circumstances.